Megxit: Motivations

 In October 2019, a source close to the couple spoke to People, stating that they could establish a second base in the U.S., Canada or Africa to escape tabloid scrutiny.
 Immediately after the announcement in January 2020, in which they said they were aiming to become financially independent, journalist Tom Bradby claimed that the Sussexes were told during their six-week Christmas break (which turned into a four-month stay) at Vancouver Island in Canada that they would not be part of a proposed "slimmed down monarchy".
 Other concerns raised included perceived ongoing hostile treatment by some in the British tabloid press and alleged issues of racism towards Meghan.
 The Guardian reported that Prince Harry appeared to "lay the blame at the feet of the press".
 In a March 2021 television interview with Oprah Winfrey, Harry and Meghan said Megxit was caused by them not getting the help they sought from the royal establishment on issues such as refuting false tabloid stories about Meghan and getting her mental health help.
-Harry also indicated members of his family closest to the royal institution are trapped ― British constitutional scholar Robert Hazell agrees, and argues that the institution requires a very significant loss of human rights from some of its members.
+Harry also indicated members of his family closest to the royal institution are trapped – British constitutional scholar Robert Hazell agrees, and argues that the institution requires a very significant loss of human rights from some of its members.

-In their 2022 Netflix docuseries Harry & Meghan, Meghan suggested that the couple wanted to move to another country, where they would not be bothered by the Royal Rota.
+In their 2022 Netflix docuseries Harry & Meghan, Meghan suggested that the couple wanted to move to another country where they would not be bothered by the Royal Rota.
 In 2018, they considered moving to New Zealand, followed by another plan to move to South Africa in 2019, the latter of which, despite being approved by the royal family, was "scrapped" according to Harry after details of it were published by The Times in April 2019.
 By December 2019, Harry and Meghan were in negotiations with his father, Charles, about moving to Canada: "By the time I was speaking to my father from Canada, the family and their people knew that we were trying to find a different way of working for a minimum of two years," suggesting that they had intended to leave even before their wedding.

-Dan Wootton has been credited with breaking the story about Megxit and Harry and Meghan's initial plans for moving to Canada in the Sun on 8 January 2020, which prompted the couple to issue an announcement within hours, confirming their plans for stepping back from their royal duties.
+Dan Wootton has been credited with breaking the story about Megxit and Harry and Meghan's initial plans for moving to Canada in The Sun on 8 January 2020, which prompted the couple to issue an announcement within hours, confirming their plans for stepping back from their royal duties.
 Wootton stated that he had been in contact with the couple's spokesperson on 28 December and gave them a ten days' notice before the story broke out, despite facing pressure from royal officials not to run the piece.
-Sources close to the couple later spoke to The New York Times, stating that they "felt forced to disclose their plans prematurely" as they learned about the Suns intentions to publish the story.
+Sources close to the couple later spoke to The New York Times, stating that they "felt forced to disclose their plans prematurely" as they learned about The Sun's intentions to publish the story.
 Wootton said, "They released the statement after we had published the story and had so much notice."